 Busy people with busy lifestyles and careers often have many things to juggle at once.

 All those electronics, cables and other random work stuff shouldn’t be one of them.
-When a briefcase just won’t do, get a backpack.
+When a briefcase or luggage just won’t do, get a backpack.

 Work backpacks have become big business in the last few years as the demand for them from those with long commutes by foot or by bike have grown.